-If you have prior experience with engineering and want to take one of our advanced courses right away, please see the placement section below.
-Please see the course catalog for specific course information, including prerequisites.
+If you have prior experience with engineering and want to be considered for advanced courses right away, scroll down to the placement section.

-EE3100 CAD/CAM teaches skills that are valuable in many disciplines and makes the design and construction of items for research, academic competitions, and projects in the Peter T. Haughton Innovation and Fabrication Laboratory much easier.
+The introductory CAD/CAM course teaches skills that are valuable in many disciplines and enables the design and construction of items for research, academic competitions, and projects in the Peter T. Haughton Innovation and Fabrication Laboratory.

-If you are ready to jump in and explore a specific interest area of engineering, we have a wide variety of courses to explore.
-These are open to all students without prerequisites.
-These courses take students through the main concepts underlying the various engineering disciplines and use a variety of activities and projects to reinforce learning and the engineering design process.
+If you are ready to initiate your study if engineering in a specific interest area, we have a wide variety of introductory courses focused on different engineering fields and open to all students without prerequisites.
+These courses take students through the main concepts underlying the specific engineering discipline and use a variety of activities and projects to reinforce learning and the engineering design process.

-We have several advanced engineering courses that can help students prepare for a rigorous engineering curriculum in college.
+We have a few advanced engineering courses that can help students prepare for a rigorous engineering curriculum in college.
 These courses have prerequisites and have expectations that are higher than those in our other courses.

 EE4520: Biomedical Instrumentation - (Prerequisites: Calculus and either Biomedical or Electrical Engineering).
 Students learn the basic principles of electronic instrumentation with biomedical examples.

 EE4540: Statics - (Prerequisites: Calculus and Physics) Learn how to apply the principles of Mechanics to problems of equilibrium.
 Topics include: vectors, moments, analysis of force systems (trusses, frames, and machines), rigid body equilibrium, center of gravity, and moment of inertia.